hazlamahedich/strike2/STRIKE_USER_MANUAL.md

 - Clear browser cache
 - Check your internet connection
 - Try a different browser

+**API Key Issues**
+- **Invalid API Key Errors**: Verify you've copied the full key without any extra spaces
+- **OpenAI API Errors**: Check your OpenAI account has sufficient credits and billing is set up
+- **Supabase Connection Issues**: Ensure your IP is not restricted in Supabase settings
+- **SendGrid Email Not Sending**: Verify your sender email is properly authenticated
+- **Twilio SMS/Call Failures**: Check your Twilio account balance and number capabilities
+- **Rate Limit Exceeded**: Some APIs have usage limits; check your usage dashboard for the relevant service
+- **Permission Denied**: Ensure your API key has the necessary permissions for the operations you're performing

 ### Using the Chatbot for Troubleshooting